karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ## Routing priorities

 An API may define matching rules based on its `hosts`, `uris`, and `methods` fields.
-For Kong to match an incoming request to an API, all existing fields must be satisfied.
-However, Kong allows for quite some flexibility by allowing two or more APIs to be configured with fields containing the same values - when this occurs, Kong applies a priority rule.
+For Qordoba to match an incoming request to an API, all existing fields must be satisfied.
+However, Qordoba allows for quite some flexibility by allowing two or more APIs to be configured with fields containing the same values - when this occurs, Qordoba applies a priority rule.

-The rule is that : **when evaluating a request, Kong will first try to match the APIs with the most rules**.
+The rule is that : **when evaluating a request, Qordoba will first try to match the APIs with the most rules**.

 For example, two APIs are configured like this: